Juan-M-G/questionary/README.md

 Saves Max 5 scores and order from highest to lowest.

-*You can download the exe file from this link:  https://1drv.ms/u/s!AqJE0S3d-CpAlnMqf4KEVTHdPACJ?e=vBf7kc Put the file in the root folder.*
+*You can download the exe file from this link:  https://1drv.ms/u/s!AqJE0S3d-CpAlnMqf4KEVTHdPACJ?e=vBf7kc*

+-Put the file in the root folder.
+-Questions data goes in the root folder.
+-Leaderboards goes in the save folder